RTEMS/rtems-docs/bsp_howto/target_dependant_files.rst

-The source code found in the ``cpukit/score/cpu`` is required to only depend upon the CPU model variations that GCC distinguishes for the purposes of multilib’ing.
+The source code found in the ``cpukit/score/cpu`` is required to only depend upon the CPU model variations that GCC distinguishes for the purposes of multilib'ing.
 Multilib is the term the GNU community uses to refer to building a single library source multiple times with different compiler options so the binary code generated is compatible.
-As an example, from GCC’s perspective, many PowerPC CPU models are just a PPC603e.
+As an example, from GCC's perspective, many PowerPC CPU models are just a PPC603e.
 Remember that GCC only cares about the CPU code itself and need not be aware of any peripherals.
 In the embedded community, we are exposed to thousands of CPU models